 Loving these North African and Middle Eastern flavors?
 Then the optional harissa, za’atar and sumac are for you!

 Harissa, like shakshuka, is of Tunisian origin.
-It is a spicy condiment, made even more popular by the “Ottolenghi effect” – the rise in popularity of various Eastern Mediterranean ingredients since Yotam Ottolenghi’s cookbooks have grown so popular.
-You can even find harissa in Trader Joe’s these days.
-Just test the spice level before deciding how much to add.
+It is a spicy condiment, made even more popular by the rise in popularity of Eastern Mediterranean ingredients since Yotam Ottolenghi’s cookbooks have grown so popular.
+In fact, in his latest cookbook SIMPLE, he recommended a variation on traditional harissa called rose harissa.
+But it’s hard to find in the states; many of his fans pointed that out.
+No fear – if you want to try it, you can make it yourself!
+I developed a recipe with my Tasting Jerusalem cohort Sarene Wallace just for you.
+Prefer to just buy a jar?
+See my suggestions below or you can even find harissa in Trader Joe’s these days.
+Always test the spice level before deciding how much harissa to add.

 Za’atar is a beguiling middle eastern spice blend that was my gateway into Middle Eastern cuisine.
 And sumac (not the poisonous kind) is a ground tart red berry that adds a lemony zing to dishes without adding the liquid of a lemon.
 You can read more about za’atar here and sumac here.
 Neither is necessary on this dish but both add a zippy finishing touch if you have them.